-We apply TRACER, CDSCHECKER, and RCMC on a set of litmus tests, taken from [?].
-Litmus tests are standard benchmarks used by many tools running on weak memory models (e.g. [????]).
+We apply Tracer, CDSCHECKER, and RCMC on a set of litmus tests, taken from [Alglave et al. 2014].
+Litmus tests are standard benchmarks used by many tools running on weak memory models (e.g. [Abdulla et al. 2016b; Alglave et al. 2014; Kokologiannakis et al. 2018; Sarkar et al. 2011]).
 Typically, each litmus test contains at most 4 threads with less than 5 shared variables.
 In a litmus test, threads concurrently execute small sets of instructions.
 After all threads have finished their executions, an assertion is validated to check whether the set of some behaviors presented by the assertion is allowed.
-Since litmus tests are small but contain all kinds of dependencies such as address dependency, data dependency, and control dependency (see [?]), they are usually used to provide sanity checks of the correctness of the tools and to compare the performance of these tools on small benchmarks.
+Since litmus tests are small but contain all kinds of dependencies such as address dependency, data dependency, and control dependency (see [Alglave et al. 2014]), they are usually used to provide sanity checks of the correctness of the tools and to compare the performance of these tools on small benchmarks.
 Observe that all the above dependencies in litmus tests can be handled under the RA semantics by executing all events following the program order and using the read-from relations.
-We translate litmus tests into C/C++11 by considering all writes and reads as release and acquire atomic accesses, and all synchronizations as RMW accesses (implemented by atomic_fetch_add API calls) to a particular fence variable.
-For an unsafe test, we stop all tools as soon as they find the first bug since RCMC does so.
+We translate litmus tests into C/C++11 by considering all writes and reads as release and acquire atomic accesses, and all synchronizations as RMW accesses (implemented